Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/capital-beltway-challenge.typ

   ],
   auton_notes: [
-    - Our auton’s movements were reversed, messing up the auton.
+    - Our auton's movements were reversed, messing up the auton.
     - 53F failed to clamp on a mobile goal.
     - The blue alliance scored two rings and won auton.

   ],
   match_notes: [
     - 53F and we both scored a full mobile goal.
-    - 929V’s intake got jammed, but they scored 4 rings onto a mobile goal.
+    - 929V's intake got jammed, but they scored 4 rings onto a mobile goal.
     - We scored on one wall stake and failed to score on another.
     - 53F took the enemy alliance's full mobile goal into a negative corner.